Sefford/brender/README.md

 The Renderers are loosely coupled so the developer can extend their own via the AbstractRenderer or implementing the `Renderer` interface.

+### AdapterDatas

+`AdapterData` is an interface which wraps around a data collection to provide an abstraction on the `RendererAdapter`.

+Provides an interface to produce Filters for searching or filtering purposes.

+From Brender 2.0.0 it also will detect the number of view types and provide it accordingly to the adapter.
+This number needs to be recalculated on `notifyDataSetChanged`, so be aware of large collections.

 ### Renderer and Renderable IDs

 A Renderer will be recyclable when the intended Renderer has the same `Renderer IDs`.